drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 ### SQL Injection

 **The following payloads were tested on MySQL database.
-Note that MySQL requires a white space between the comment symbol and the next character.**
+Note that MySQL requires a whitespace character between the comment symbol and the next character.**

-If you need to URL encode the whitespace, use either `%20` or `+`.
+If you need to URL encode the whitespace character, use `%20` or `+` instead.

 Try to produce database errors by injecting a single-quote, back-slash, double-hyphen, forward-slash, or period.